Tay Street and Shore Road's Super Sewer

 Shore Road Traffic Management

-Please note the car park is now Pay and Display as installed and operated by Perth and Kinross Council.
+Please note that the South Inch Car Park is now Pay and Display as installed and operated by Perth and Kinross Council.

 Pedestrian and cycle access will be maintained, including access to Moncrieffe Island via the railway bridge.